alecthegeek/git-workshop/18-Merging_Rebase_Rerere.md

 Or perform the rebase interactively, where you can change the order of the commits

     git rebase -i <branchname>

+If conflicts occur:

+    git add
+    git rebase --continue

+Or if you want to bail out, a similar command to aborting a merge:

+    git rebase --abort

+Squashing into one commit:

+    git

 ## Rerere
 If you merge a branch often, you don't want to keep telling Git how to merge it every time you merge.
 With rerere enabled (just an option switch), it will remember your resolutions and use them next time to minimize your effort.